Forastero: Independent circuit (2015–present)

-While working for CMLL, Forastero, like all CMLL workers, is allowed to take independent circuit bookings on days he is not needed by the company, not arranged through CMLL.
+While working for CMLL, Forastero, like all CMLL workers, was allowed to take independent circuit bookings on days he was not needed by the company.
 NGD successfully defended the Mexican National Trios Championship against Los Kamikazes del Aire (Alas de Acero, Aramís, and Iron Kid) at a subsequent Lucha Memes show.
-On June 16, 2019, Forastero, Cuatrero, and Sansón appeared at the International Wrestling Revolution Group's annual Festival de las Máscaras show.
+On June 16, 2019, Forastero, Cuatrero and Sansón appeared at the International Wrestling Revolution Group (IWRG)'s annual Festival de las Máscaras show.
 The trio defeated their cousin Máscara Año 2000 Jr., who was teaming with Capo del Sur and Capo del Norte, who both use ring characters inspired by the original Los Dinamitas.